On Incidence Algebras and their Representations: Introduction and Preliminaries

 This follows naturally from the cohomological setup, and is an application of general principles of deformation theory.
 First, use the representation theoretic conditions to get that an algebra $A$ with any of the properties in the Theorem above is locally hereditary and semidistributive; hence, it is a deformation of an incidence algebra by a 2-cocycle $\lambda$.
-The existence of a faithful distributive module means that there is an element $\alpha$ in $H^1(\Delta(P),\KK^*)$ which represents it as before.
-Then, interpreting the fact that $M$ is an $A$-representation yields a connection between $\lambda$ and $\alpha$: namely, one gets that $\lambda$ is a coboundary, and it is the image of the 1-cocycle $\alpha$ via the differential.
-Therefore, $\lambda\cong 0$ in $H^2$, the deformation is trivial, and $A$ is an incidence algebra.
+The existence of a faithful distributive module $M$ translates to the fact that there is an element $\alpha$ in $H^1(\Delta(P),\KK^\times)$ which produces it.
+Then, interpreting the fact that $M$ is an $A$-representation in cohomology yields a connection between $\lambda$ and $\alpha$: namely, one gets that $\lambda$ is the image of the 1-cocycle $\alpha$ via the differential, so $\lambda$ is a coboundary.
+Thus, $\lambda\cong 1$ in $H^2$, the deformation is trivial, and $A$ is (isomorphic to) an incidence algebra.